Sciss/ShapeInterpolator/README.md

 A Java2D helper to interpolate or morph between two shapes.
 Adapted from an original code for JavaFX, released under GNU GPL v2 license with class path exception.

-All modifications, extensions and Scala project (C)opyright 2016 by Hanns Holger Rutz.
+All modifications and extensions (C)opyright 2016 by Hanns Holger Rutz.
 New project released under the same license.

 ## linking